UNCG-CSE/Poststorm_Imagery/docs/contributing.md

 | Beta      | Bug fixes & general addition                                      |
 | Others *  | New distinct features that are incomplete / not functional yet    |

+!!! note "Other Branches"
-*\* Create new branches with beta as the base, as needed, making sure to name them appropriately to the feature you are trying to make.
-Make sure that you occasionally pull new commits from beta to minimize merging conflicts if / when the feature is pulled into beta!*
+    Create new branches with beta as the base, as needed, making sure to name them appropriately to the feature you are trying to make.
+Make sure that you occasionally pull new commits from beta to minimize merging conflicts if / when the feature is pulled into beta!